 The first step is to check the resistance from one end of the string to the other.
-Like any electric circuit, the circuit in a set of string lights consists of a hot leg that runs through all the bulbs and a return leg that extends from the male plug on one end of the string (the part with the prongs) to the female plug on the other end (the part that looks like an outlet) and bypasses the bulbs.
-The return leg should be intact and show low resistance.
+Like any electric circuit, the circuit in a set of string lights consists of a hot leg that runs through all the bulbs and a return (neutral) leg that extends from the male plug on one end of the string (the part with the prongs) to the female plug on the other end (the part that looks like an outlet) and bypasses the bulbs.
+The return leg should be intact and show low or no resistance.
 If it doesn't, the wires are damaged, and although you could theoretically fix them, it's probably best to throw away the string.

 You can also do a continuity test on the individual bulbs until you find the bad one.
 This is a bit of a painstaking process because you have to go from bulb to bulb.
-There's a more efficient way to find the bulb when you have a noncontact voltage tester, but since all you have is a multimeter, this process may take a few minutes.
+There's a more efficient way to find the bulb when you have a noncontact voltage tester, but if all you have is a multimeter, this process may take a few minutes.

-Step 1: Set Up the Multimeter
+1. Set Up the Multimeter

 Adjust the dial on the multimeter so that the arrow points to ohms (Ω) of resistance.
 Plug the black lead into the common (COM) socket and the red lead into the volts-ohms (VΩ) socket.
 Touch the leads together.
 Since there is nothing between them, the resistance reading should be zero.

 Unplug the light strand and insert one of the multimeter probes into one of the slots of the female plug end (the outlet-like plug).
 Touch the other probe to one of the prongs on the male plug end, then move that probe to the other prong.
 The meter should read zero (0) — meaning no resistance, with one of these tests, indicating continuity.